 Golden Pass is a partnership of leading energy companies with a successful record of producing, shipping and marketing natural gas globally.
 Golden Pass includes three specific businesses located in Texas – an existing LNG import facility (Golden Pass Terminal), an existing pipeline system (Golden Pass Pipeline) and Golden Pass Products, a proposed expansion of our current facilities that would allow Golden Pass to export LNG.
 The Golden Pass LNG import terminal and pipeline were completed and became operational in 2010.

 Golden Pass LNG is proposing to add facilities to liquefy and export natural gas at its existing world-class LNG import terminal in Sabine Pass, Texas.
 The new company – Golden Pass Products – is a partnership between affiliates of Qatar Petroleum (70%) and ExxonMobil (30%).

-The Golden Pass expansion project would utilize the existing state-of-the-art tanks, berths and pipeline infrastructure, and add new facilities for natural gas pre-treatment and liquefaction.
+The Golden Pass expansion project would utilize the facility's existing state-of-the-art tanks, berths and pipeline infrastructure, and add new facilities for natural gas pre-treatment and liquefaction.
 The new project’s estimated send-out capacity would be approximately 15.6 million tons of liquefied natural gas per year.
 This expansion would allow Golden Pass the flexibility to import and export natural gas.

 The project would be an approximately $10 billion investment on the Gulf Coast, generating billions of dollars of economic growth at local, state and national levels and millions of dollars in taxes to local, state and federal governments.
 According to a study performed by The Perryman Group, GPP’s investment could create approximately $31 billion in U.S. economic gains (gross product) and $4.6 billion in taxes for the U.S at local, state and national levels.